vincentcomfy/project_rock_paper_scissors/README.md

 Write the logic to get the computerChoice
 -   write the pseudocode [done]
--   write the function
+-   write the function [done]
--   test the function returns the correct values
+-   test the function returns the correct values [done]

 Write the logic to get the humanChoice
--   write the pseudocode
+-   write the pseudocode [done]
--   write the function
+-   write the function [done]
-test the function returns the correct values
+test the function returns the correct values [done]

 Track score
 - write the pseudocode to track the score of the computer and human